fbpx

 The primary muscles are multifidus, pelvic floor muscles, rectus abdominis, transversus abdominis, diaphragm, external and internal obliques, and erector spinae.
 The secondary muscles are trapezius, gluteus maximus, and latissimus dorsi.

 Furthermore, the core has many important functions.
-Actually, it is involved in everything we do.
+It is involved in everything we do.

 1. Supporting the Back

-About 80% of the Americans are affected by lower-back pain sooner or later.
+About 80% of Americans are affected by lower back pain sooner or later.
 The pain can be strong to the point it makes you lose energy.
 So, core muscles make sure to have a healthy back.

 2. Posture